-Employment in the US is generally "at will" (that is, either the employer or the employee can terminate the employment relationship without liability at any time or for any reason, including before or after an outsourcing), in the absence of a CBA or employment agreement.
-It may be necessary for the customer and supplier to issue WARN Act notices (see Question 10).
+Employment in the US is generally "at will" (that is, the employer or employee can terminate the employment relationship without liability at any time or for any reason, including before or after the outsourcing) in the absence of a CBA or employment agreement.
+It can be necessary for the customer and supplier to issue WARN Act notices (see Question 10).